A Simple Guide to Car and Campervan Rental Insurance in New Zealand

 Making a claim with your credit card insurance is another thing.
 You rely on the car rental company to be willing to hand over record logs of their fleet when it comes to “loss of use” claims.
 Like with any type of insurance, it’s likely there will be a few hurdles to jump and other parties to rely on.

 Many travel insurances offer car rental insurance as an add-on.
 This may work out cheaper than the daily rate charged to reduce the excess by car rental companies.
 It may also include other damage not included in the car rental company’s insurance policies.
 It’s worth having a look!
+Find out more about getting travel insurance for New Zealand in How to Choose Travel Insurance for New Zealand.

 Dedicated Car Rental Insurance

-Your Existing Car Insurance
+Does My Existing Car Insurance Cover Rental Cars?